Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

-# Lightstreamer Chat Demo Adapter for Node #
+# Lightstreamer - Basic Chat Demo - Node.js Adapter #

 This project includes an example Lightstreamer remote chat adapter to be deployed on a node instance.
 It shows the use of DataProvider and MetadataProvider classes provided in the lightstreamer-adapter node module.